MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.it-IT/Skype/SfbOnline/audio-conferencing-in-office-365/set-auto-attendant-languages-for-audio-conferencing.md

 Choose one primary language and up to four secondary languages.
 The primary language that you set will be used first and the secondary languages will be used by the auto-attendant in order that you select.

 > [!NOTE]
->  È possibile modificare solo le lingue di numeri di accesso esterno alle audioconferenze della categoria dedicata.
-Le lingue del numero di conferenze audio condivisi non possono essere modificate.
+>  È possibile modificare solo le lingue dei numeri di servizi di audioconferenza della categoria dedicata.
+Le lingue del numero di audioconferenza condiviso non possono essere modificate.

 > [!NOTE]
 > [!INCLUDE [updating-admin-interfaces](../includes/updating-admin-interfaces.md)]